serhiiur/FastAPI-Docker-Swarm-Deploy/README.md

 The instance can be connected from the host as <http://lima-default.internal> via a web browser.
 ```

-Now you can access the application from your host machine like this:
+**Step 2**.
+Access the application from your host machine:
 ```bash
 curl --proxy socks5h://127.0.0.1:<PORT> http://lima-manager.internal:8000/api/health
 ```

+**Step 3** (optional).
 In order to open the application in the browser you have to configure SOCKS5 proxy at 127.0.0.1:<PORT>, then navigate to http://lima-manager.internal:8000/api/health.

 The image below shows SOCKS5 proxy configuration for Firefox.